 FREN-UA 12 Continuation of FREN-UA 11.
 To fulfill the College Core Curriculum requirement and continue on to the post-intermediate level, a student must complete both FREN-UA 11 and FREN-UA 12.
 This two-semester sequence is equivalent to FREN-UA 20.
 Offered every semester.
 4 points.

 FREN-UA 20 Prerequisites: Elementary French II (FREN-UA 2) or Intensive Elementary French (FREN-UA 10).
 Open to students who have completed the equivalent of a year's elementary level and to others on assignment by placement test.
 Completes the equivalent of a year's intermediate level in one semester.
 Offered every semester.
 6 points.

-Unless otherwise noted, the following courses are open to students who have successfully completed French Advanced Grammar and Composition (FREN-UA 30), are assigned by placement test, or have the permission of the director of undergraduate studies
+Unless otherwise noted, the following courses are open to students who have successfully completed French Grammar and Composition (FREN-UA 30), are assigned by placement test, or have the permission of the director of undergraduate studies

 From Cocodrie to CODOFIL: A Francophone Louisiana Immersion Program